 GEO Group, the private company that runs the Northwest Detention Center in Tacoma, where many of the detainees on ICE Air flights that land in the region are held, refused to provide any information, referring all questions to ICE.

 UW researchers, however, pledged to continue tracking ICE Air flights statewide.

 Researchers believe most ICE Air flights are assigned the Federal Aviation Administration abbreviation “RPN,” which stands for repatriate.
 Websites like RadarBox allow the public to track flights marked with certain prefixes, such as “RPN.”
 By using the flight tracking website FlightAware, researchers then receive alerts every time an “RPN” flight lands at Boeing Field.
 These alerts automatically send tweets to the Twitter handle @ICEAirKBFI, Neff explained.

 The last ICE Air flight that landed at Boeing Field, according to the tracking system UW researchers have established, landed on Monday, April 29 at 10:11 a.m. from Phoenix-Mesa Gateway before going on to El Paso, Texas.

 Boeing Field is believed to be the first airport in the country to place a ban on ICE Air flights.
 Constantine first pledged to shut down the flights in 2018.
 Ahead of the report from the UW Center for Human Rights, he vowed to ensure “any leases with companies that operate hangars and other facilities at King County International Airport comply with local immigration and human rights ordinances."

-Parrott, the airport director, said Boeing Field still plans on installing cameras to better track airport activity and to continue reviewing leases in order to help ensure that fixed-based operators uphold their voluntary agreement with the county to cease working with ICE.
+Parrott, the airport director, said Boeing Field still plans on installing cameras to better track airport activity and to continue reviewing leases in order to help ensure that fixed-base operators uphold their voluntary agreement with the county to cease working with ICE.